This article originally appeared on VICE UK

 Almost all of us have heard of ayahuasca by now.
-The hallucinogenic medicinal plant used by indigenous communities in South America is said to be a potent healer, and/or a herb that makes you freak out and vomit a lot.
+The hallucinogenic medicinal plant used by indigenous communities in central America is said to be a potent healer, and/or a herb that makes you freak out and vomit a lot.
 Now that thousands of outsiders have cottoned on, the old tradition has turned into a bit of a cottage industry filled with chancers.

 While in Peru, I met with Victor Cauper Gonzales, a 55-year-old shaman from Pucallpa who is well-known locally for treating complicated illnesses.
 He has an impeccable work ethic and won't treat you unless you actually have a health issue.
-We talked about the seven years he spent roaming the jungle before becoming a shaman, the dangers of fakes and how the ayahuasca tourism boom has impacted his hometown.
+We talked about the seven years he spent roaming the jungle before becoming a shaman, the dangers of fakes, and how the ayahuasca tourism boom has impacted his hometown.

 VICE: Hi Victor, can you tell me how you got into shamanism?

-Victor Cauper Gonzales: I decided to become a shaman 36 years ago, when I was at university studying to be a primary school teacher.
+Victor Cauper Gonzales: I decided to do become a shaman 36 years ago, when I was at university studying to be a primary school teacher.
 I come from a family with a very strong tradition of shamanism: my grandfather was a renowned shaman and he taught me a lot of things.
 He'd take ayahuasca and travel to different places and planets.
 He used to share his insights from those places with me.